An Insane 36 Hours in Tokyo: No-Leave Needed!

 Hang out at Ginza

 Tokyo’s glitziest shopping district was only a 15-minute walk from Tsukiji.
 It’s home to heaps of flagship stores and restaurants, including Sukiyabashi Jiro Honten, the restaurant of Jiro Dreams of Sushi fame.
-I didn’t care to look for it.
+I didn’t care to look for it, when I had only 36 hours in Tokyo.
 If you manage to snag a reservation, enjoy the experience.
 I had fun walking down the pedestrianised section, racing on the simulator at the Nissan showroom and exploring the 12-storey Uniqlo store.

 ‘Gramming Hie shrine